-Morningside University is committed to the adoption and implementation of this Breastfeeding Policy and is effective for all employees.
+Morningside University is committed to the adoption and implementation of this Breastfeeding Policy and will be enforced, effectively immediately, for all employees.

 Policy

 Morningside University recognizes the importance of breastfeeding and supports the accommodation of mothers who choose to continue breastfeeding or expressing milk after their return to work for up to one year after the child's birth.